greymandev/greymandev/README.md

 ---

 <p align="center">
-  I'm a multi-disciplinary engineer with a passion for building and deploying robust, scalable software solutions.
-As a <b>DevOps Engineer</b>, I specialize in automating CI/CD pipelines and managing multi-cloud environments.
-My background as a <b>Python & Java Developer</b> allows me to bridge the gap between development and operations seamlessly, with a strong focus on automation and security.
+  As a senior technology leader with over 20 years of experience, I act as a strategic bridge between executive vision and technical execution.
+I specialize in translating complex business challenges into automated, scalable systems that drive efficiency and innovation.
+My passion lies in being a 'multiplier'—mentoring teams, amplifying their performance, and building a culture of sustainable digital growth.
 </p>

 ---